snonux/foo.zone/gemfeed/2025-02-01-f3s-kubernetes-with-freebsd-part-3.md

 So far, so good.
 Host `f0` would shut down itself when short on power.
 But what about the `f1` and `f2` nodes?
 They aren't connected directly to the UPS and, therefore, wouldn't know that their power is about to be cut off.
 For this, `apcupsd` running on the `f1` and `f2` nodes can be configured to retrieve UPS information via the network from the `apcupsd` server running on the `f0` node, which is connected directly to the APC via USB.

 Of course, this won't work when `f0` is down.
 In this case, no operational node would be connected to the UPS via USB; therefore, the current power status would not be known.
 However, I consider this a rare circumstance.
-Furthermore, in case of an `f0` system crash, sudden power outages on the two other nodes would occur at different times, making real data loss (the main concern here) effectively impossible.
+Furthermore, in case of an `f0` system crash, sudden power outages on the two other nodes would occur at different times making real data loss (the main concern here) less likely.

-And if `f0` is down and `f1` and `f2` receive new data and crash midway, it's likely that a client (e.g., an Android app or another laptop) still has the data stored on it, making data loss recoverable.
+And if `f0` is down and `f1` and `f2` receive new data and crash midway, it's likely that a client (e.g., an Android app or another laptop) still has the data stored on it, making data recoverable and data loss overall nearly impossible.
 I'd receive an alert if any of the nodes go down (more on monitoring later in this blog series).

 ### Installation on partners